sleepymalc/pbb.wtf/content/posts/Marta/index.md

 #### Global Search

 What if you want to go to other directories far from your current one?
 You can use the function `Look UP`, which is triggered by `cmd`+`p`.
 After you type this keybinding, a search bar will pop up, and you can search for the place you want to go to.
-Notice that it can be either a file or directory.
+Notice that it can be either a file or a directory.

 <div align="center">
 	<img width="80%" src="gifs/global-search.gif"/>